Not your Grandfathers leather.

-Now that the baby is older and we’ve settled into our routine, I have a little more time on my hands after everyone goes to bed.
+Now that our daughter is a little older and we’ve settled into our routine, I have a some more time on my hands after everyone goes to bed.
 It’s still tough to work out in the shop be separated from the family, impossible when my wife travels, so I have relocated my leather working studio from the shop to the house.
 I will be focusing on my first love, knives, and my passion for Busse knives in particular.
 There are a lot of great Busse’s out there and they all deserve a great sheath.

 All of my sheaths are hand cut from the finest American harvested and tanned hides from Wickett & Craig or Hermann Oak.
 The glove leather I use is the best quality you can get out of Italy, and my exotic skins come from only reputable certified importers, with serial numbers that can be traced back to their origin when required.